frankois944/kmp-mvvm-exploration/README.md

 Inspiration from this repository https://github.com/joreilly/FantasyPremierLeague and this issue https://github.com/joreilly/FantasyPremierLeague/issues/231

-- First step is exporting the Kotlin mvvm dependancy to Swift
+- First step is exporting the Kotlin mvvm dependency to Swift

 ```gradle
 it.binaries.framework {